Providing Reception Services

 Scheduling Appointments

-When scheduling the appointment, it is important to remember that most appointments are normally 15 minutes in duration (see diagram below), but some situations may need to be booked for a double (extended) appointment.
+When scheduling the appointment, it is important to remember that most appointments normally last 15 minutes (see diagram below), but in some situations, they may need to be booked for a double (extended) appointment.
 These could include:

 A diagram depicting appointments are normally 15-minute duration